Astragalomancy: In Ancient Greece

 Astragalomancy animation: computer simulation of 1 million throws with 10% chance for 1 and 6 and 40% chance for 3 and 4.
 The complete set of 56 is reached between the 20,000th and 200,000th throw.

-Astragalomancy was performed in Ancient Greece through the rolling of Astragaloi and subsequent consultation of "dice oracles", tables of divination results carved into statues or monoliths.
-Astragaloi are the marked and cut off knucklebones of sheep, or similarly shaped imitations in bronze or wood that served as divination dice in the ancient Greek world.
-They had four sides and were oblong in shape, with two rounded sides so they would not land on those sides.
+Astragalomancy was performed in Ancient Greece through the rolling of astragaloi and subsequent consultation of "dice oracles".
+Astragaloi] are the marked and cut-off knucklebones of sheep, or similarly shaped imitations in bronze or wood that served as divination dice in the ancient Greek world.
+They have four sides and are oblong in shape, with two rounded sides on which they do not land.
 The dice had two narrow sides and two broad sides, with one of the narrow sides being flat, the other concave, while one broad side was concave and the other convex.
-The sides were marked with the values 1,3,4 and 6, with opposing sides adding up to seven.
-Unlike cubic dice, the construction of Astragaloi meant there were varying chances that a particular value would be rolled.
-The results were then compared to what are known as “dice oracles”.
-These were scattered throughout the Mediterranean and in some cases, such as those found in Anatolia, took the form of large stone pillars.
-These stone pillars were between 1.6 - 1.7m tall, and 50 – 60 cm wide.
-These pillars were carved with tables of oracles, corresponding to the numbers rolled on the astragaloi.
-These ranged from the lowest result of five, consisting of five ones, to the highest result of thirty, consisting of five sixes.
-Each result also had an attached divinity to it, for example the roll of five ones, statistically the lowest roll due to the construction of the dice, was a favourable roll and was associated with Zeus, with one oracle reading “because Zeus will give good counsel to your mind;”.
+The sides were associated with the values 1,3,4 and 6, with opposing sides adding up to seven.
+Unlike cubic dice, the construction of astragaloi meant there were varying chances that a particular value would be rolled.
+The results were then compared to dice oracles, some of which have since been excavated throughout the Mediterranean on large stone pillars Each result also had an attached divinity to it, for example the roll of five ones, statistically the lowest roll due to the construction of the dice, was a favourable roll and was associated with Zeus, with one oracle reading “because Zeus will give good counsel to your mind;”.